GVR Report cover Neurovascular Devices Market Size, Share & Trends Report

 Source: U.S. Food and Drug Administration

 The market is poised to experience robust mergers and acquisitions (M&A) activity as companies seek to expand their product portfolios, leverage synergies, and enter new markets.
 Established players are acquiring smaller innovators to gain access to advanced technologies.
-For example, in January 2025, Kaneka Corporation acquired 96.8% of shares in EndoStream Medical Ltd (ESM), a company developing the innovative Nautilus device for treating cerebral aneurysms.
+For instance, in January 2025, Kaneka Corporation acquired 96.8% of shares in EndoStream Medical Ltd (ESM), a company developing the innovative Nautilus device for treating cerebral aneurysms.

 Neurovascular device companies are increasingly focusing on regional expansion to meet growing demand.
 In September 2024, FlowPhysix Inc. collaborated with 3comma Medical GmbH to serve as the international commercial partner for the FLOWRUNNER Aspiration System.
 This collaboration will offer global access to advanced thrombectomy technology, allowing FlowPhysix to concentrate on U.S. commercialization while 3comma drives international market growth.